Eomm/blog-posts/bonus/graphql-logging/README.md

 ## How to create a basic GQL application?

-Luckily, Fastify and Mercurius are highly extensible and let us to add all the information we need.
+Luckily, Fastify and Mercurius are highly extensible and let us add all the necessary information.

 First, let's create a sample GraphQL application by creating a new project: